-You will need to complete a Summary and an Action Plan form at the end of your project (available on the clinical audit website - website details listed at the end of this guide).
-A draft report can then be compiled from this information and given to you to check and finalise.
-The finalised report acts as the official record of what you have done and contains more detail than the presentation.
-It should also include all the information needed to plan a re-audit.
+Your final report (template available on the clinical audit website, address provided at the end of this guide) acts as the official record of what you have done and contains more detail than the presentation.
+It should include an Action Plan if improvements are required and all the information needed to plan a re-audit.